stablekernel/aqueduct/source/docs/testing/tests.md

 }
 ```

 There are some interesting things to note here.
-First, the setting of `RequestController.letUncaughtExceptionsEscape`.
-This property defaults to false - if an unknown exception is thrown in request handling code, the `RequestController` catches it and send a 500 Server Error response to the client.
+First, the setting of `Controller.letUncaughtExceptionsEscape`.
+This property defaults to false - if an unknown exception is thrown in request handling code, the `Controller` catches it and send a 500 Server Error response to the client.
 This is an important behavior for a deployed Aqueduct application - the client gets back a response and your application continues running.

 However, when this flag is set to true, an uncaught exception will halt the application and fail the tests.
 This is the behavior you want during testing - it tells you something is wrong and gives you a stack trace to hunt down the problem.